-- pharmacokinetics in plasma; - determination of CSF concentrations of ACU193; - evaluation of central target engagement as measured by ACU193 AbO complex in CSF; - evaluation of possible changes in concentration of biomarkers for AD in CSF or blood; - · evaluation of possible changes in amyloid plaque load as determined by PET imaging; and - evaluation of possible changes in cognitive, functional, and behavioral measures.
+- pharmacokinetics in plasma; - determination of CSF concentrations of ACU193; - evaluation of central target engagement as measured by levels of ACU193 AbO complex in CSF; - evaluation of possible changes in concentration of biomarkers for AD in CSF or blood; - evaluation of possible changes in amyloid plaque load as determined by PET imaging; - evaluation of possible changes in cerebral blood flow as determined by MRI imaging, using Arterial Spin Labeling (ASL) pulse sequence; and - evaluation of possible changes in cognitive, functional, and behavioral measures using computerized testing and standard clinical measures for AD.

-We expect to report proof of mechanism results by , with periodic updates including trial progress and cohort advancement.
+We expect to report proof of mechanism results by the fourth quarter of 2022, with periodic updates including trial progress and cohort advancement.
 Safety will be evaluated periodically during the trial both by a blinded study team and an unblinded monitoring committee.